ownermood2/MissQuiz/replit.md

 # Overview

-This project is a Telegram Quiz Bot application providing interactive quiz functionality within Telegram chats and groups.
-It includes a Flask web interface for administration and a Telegram bot for user interaction, managing quiz questions, tracking user scores and statistics, and offering comprehensive analytics.
-The goal is to deliver a robust, scalable, and user-friendly quiz experience with advanced administrative capabilities and detailed performance tracking.
+This project is a production-ready Telegram Quiz Bot application deployable anywhere (Render, VPS, Replit, Railway, Heroku).
+It provides interactive quiz functionality within Telegram chats and groups, includes a Flask web interface for administration, and supports both webhook and polling modes for maximum deployment flexibility.
+The bot manages quiz questions, tracks user scores and statistics, and offers comprehensive analytics.
+The goal is to deliver a robust, scalable, and user-friendly quiz experience with advanced administrative capabilities, detailed performance tracking, and seamless deployment on any platform.

 # User Preferences